Marcel Lefebvre

-Ordained a diocesan priest in 1929, he had joined the Holy Ghost Fathers for missionary work and was assigned to teach at a seminary in Gabon in 1932.
-In 1947, he was appointed Vicar Apostolic of Dakar, Senegal, and the next year as the Apostolic Delegate for West Africa.
-Upon his return to Europe he was elected Superior General of the Holy Ghost Fathers and assigned to participate in the drafting and preparation of documents for the upcoming Second Vatican Council (1962–1965) announced by Pope John XXIII.
+Ordained a diocesan priest in 1929, Lefebvre joined the Holy Ghost Fathers for missionary work and was assigned to teach at a seminary in Gabon in 1932.
+In 1947, he was appointed Vicar Apostolic of Dakar, and the next year as the apostolic nuncio to French West Africa.
+Upon his return to Europe, Lefebvre was elected superior general of the Holy Ghost Fathers and assigned draft and prepare documents for the Second Vatican Council.
 He was a major leader of the conservative bloc during its proceedings.
-He later took the lead in opposing certain changes within the church associated with the council.
-He refused to implement council-inspired reforms demanded by the Holy Ghost Fathers and resigned from its leadership in 1968.
-In 1970, he founded the Society of Saint Pius X (SSPX) as a small community of seminarians in the village of Écône, Switzerland, with the permission of the local bishop.
+He later took the lead in opposing certain changes associated with the council.
+He refused to implement council-inspired reforms demanded by the Holy Ghost Fathers and resigned from the order in 1968.

+In 1970, Lefebvre founded the SSPX as a small community of seminarians in the village of Écône, Switzerland, with the permission of the local bishop.
 In 1975, after a flare of tensions with the Holy See, Lefebvre was ordered to disband the society, but ignored the decision and continued to maintain its activities and existence.
 In 1988, against the express prohibition of Pope John Paul II, he consecrated four bishops to continue his work with the SSPX.
-The Holy See immediately declared that he and the other bishops who had participated in the ceremony had incurred automatic excommunication under Catholic canon law, which Lefebvre refused to acknowledge.
+The Holy See immediately declared that all parties in the ceremony had incurred automatic excommunication, which Lefebvre refused to acknowledge.
+These excommunications were rescinded in 2009 by Pope Benedict XVI, though the SSPX itself remains "canonically irregular".

 Early life and family

 Marcel Lefebvre was born in Tourcoing, Nord.
 He was the second son and third child of eight children of textile factory-owner René Lefebvre and Gabrielle, born Watine, who died in 1938.

 His parents were devout Catholics who brought their children to daily Mass.
 His father, René, was an outspoken monarchist, devoting his life to the cause of the French Dynasty, seeing in a monarchy the only way of restoring to his country its past grandeur and a Christian revival.

-His father ran a spy-ring for British Intelligence when Tourcoing was occupied by the Germans during World War I. René died at age 65 in 1944.
+His father ran a spy-ring for British Intelligence when Tourcoing was occupied by the Germans during World War I. René died at Sonnenburg aged 65 in 1944, having been sentenced to death one year before.